 For a couple struggling to overcome infidelity, they often need to turn to an expert to help them get through the crisis.
 “There is no getting around this fact.”

-A cheating partner who refuses to work with a skilled, caring, registered or licensed marriage counselor is a partner who is not serious about taking responsibility for the damage he or she has caused.
+A cheating partner who refuses to work with a skilled, caring, registered, or licensed marriage counselor is a partner who is not serious about taking responsibility for the damage they have caused.

 A marriage takes two people to make a relationship work!
 And in the context of overcoming infidelity, this often means going for marriage therapy with a qualified specialist.